Cost-effective long range RFID - now encrypted

-Learn about best siting of long range RFID readers and transponders in vehicle ID
+Learn about siting long range RFID for vehicle ID

-A number of factors could determine the effectiveness of your long range RFID system design.
-Distances between readers and transponders, their surrounding environment, reader siting, transponder types, even their orientation to your reader will have an impact.
-To learn more about these factors for designing better vehicle identification applications, fill out the contact form below, and download a help guide on optimal placement of passive EPC readers and tags in Automated Vehicle ID.
+Many factors can impact the effectiveness of a long range RFID system’s design.
+Distances between readers and transponders, their surrounding environment, reader positioning, transponder types and orientation to the reader will all have an impact.
+To learn more about these factors to design a better vehicle identification application, fill out the contact form below, and download our help guide on optimizing the placement of passive long range RFID readers and tags for Automated Vehicle ID.

 Passive or active UHF technology?

 Passive UHF technology means transponders don’t need batteries to work.
-Instead, they get harvest energy for replying directly from the original signal sent by your reader.
-In contrast, active transponders require batteries to reply, profoundly increasing their costs over passive transponders.
+Instead, they harvest the energy needed to reply directly from the original query signal sent by your reader.
+In contrast, active transponders require batteries to reply, profoundly increasing their cost over passive transponders.
 Worse, they’ll also require regular servicing to replace depleted batteries.
-So, wherever a detection range of 10 to 15 meters is sufficient, passive UHF technology will prove both more reliable and more cost-effective.
+So, wherever a detection range of 10 to 15 meters is sufficient, passive UHF technology will prove both more reliable and much more cost-effective.